Rhea mesopotamica

 Rhea mesopotamica is an extinct species of bird in the genus Rhea, whose living species are known as suris, rhea, or choiques.
 It lived in the Southern Cone of South America.

 Taxonomy

 This species was originally described in 2012 by paleontologists Federico L. Agnolín and Jorge I. Noriega, under the scientific name of Pterocnemia mesopotamica.
-This generic taxon is mostly considered to be included in Rhea.
+This generic taxon is mostly considered to be included in Rhea, and P. mesopotamica was formally assigned to the genus Rhea by Tambussi, Degrange & De Mendoza (2023).